Bangladeshi factory workers fear rollback of safety measures | DW | 11.06.2021

 The Bangladesh Accord's success relies on a governance structure where trade unions have equal power with brands, supported by an independent body with transparency obligations.

-Bangladeshi factory workers say the accord has changed their lives for the better and fear its disappearance despite a short extension from some brands.
+Bangladeshi factory workers say the accord has improved their lives and fear its disappearance despite a short extension from some brands.

 "We have big fire doors installed in four factory floors.
 We have fire extinguishers in every floor.
-These were not in place before."
+These were not in place before," Muzaffar said.

 Some believe the COVID pandemic may have enabled some firms to take a step back when nobody's watching

-In January 2020, just months before COVID-19 hit Europe, an European Commission report praised the Bangladesh Accord as the golden standard on due diligence in the supply chain.
-The EU is currently preparing legislation that will ensure businesses are legally responsible for their supply chains and abide by human rights.
+In January 2020, just months before COVID-19 hit Europe, a European Commission report praised the Bangladesh Accord as the gold standard on due diligence in the supply chain.
+The EU is currently preparing legislation that will ensure businesses are legally responsible for their supply chains and abide by human rights conventions.

-Danish MEP Karen Melchior said European lawmakers "need to make sure that human rights for workers are protected and we need to do that through mandatory requirements," such as only signing trade agreements that abide by human rights laws under the International Labour Organization.
+Danish Member of Europen Parliament Karen Melchior said European lawmakers "need to make sure that human rights for workers are protected and we need to do that through mandatory requirements," such as only signing trade agreements that abide by human rights laws under the International Labour Organization.

 "Individual companies have an obligation to make sure that their production is following minimum standards, no matter if the government and the authorities in that country are not keeping the factories and the producers responsible for actually following national law," she told DW.

-Christie Miedema, labor rights activist with the Clean Clothes campaign, says the pandemic may have enabled some companies to "take a step back when nobody's watching," despite the accord working for brands with savvy, socially conscious consumers as well as workers.
+Christie Miedema, a labor rights activist with the Clean Clothes Campaign, says the pandemic may have enabled some companies to "take a step back when nobody's watching," despite the accord working for brands with savvy, socially conscious consumers as well as workers.

 Otto Group said in a statement that it is "committed to making the RSC the industry standard to ensure workers' safety across the Bangladesh garment sector now and in the future."
 The RSC is a permanent safety monitoring body for the industry in Bangladesh.